rhaleblian/terrarium-puredaisy/README.md

 * Python 3
 * The `gcc-arm-none-eabi` compiler toolchain

-On WSL or Ubuntu you might
+On WSL or Ubuntu you might:

     sudo apt install python3 gcc-arm-none-eabi
-    pip3 install enum34 jinja2

 On macOS you can do same if you have Homebrew installed: